Gangotri

 Gangotri is a town and a Nagar Panchayat (municipality) in Uttarkashi district in the state of Uttarakhand, India.
 It is 99 km from Uttarkashi, the main district headquarter.
 It is a Hindu pilgrim town on the banks of the river Bhagirathi – the origin of the river Ganges.
-The town is located on the Greater Himalayan Range, at a height of 3100 m.
+The town is located in the Greater Himalayan Range, at a height of approximately 3200 m.
 According to a popular Hindu legend, the goddess Ganga descended here when Shiva released the mighty river from the locks of his hair.